a-hagi613/Projects/Shopperz E-comm Store/READme.md

 ## Description

 This is a simple e-commerce high end fashion site.
-You can add browse at the selected item and add them to your cart.
+You can browse at the items displayed or add them to your cart.

 ## Getting Started